FICO Credit Scores: What Do They Mean?

 • Your Credit Card Balances - How many accounts?
 How much do you owe?

 Each of these factors is assigned a value and a weight.
 The results are added up and distilled into a single number.
-Credit scores range from 300 to 800.
+Credit scores can be as low as 300 and as high as 800.
 Higher scores are better.
-Most home buyers these days have a score above 620.
+Most people who want to get a mortgage these days have a score above 620.

 Know your FICO score

-You can get a free credit report every year from the three major agencies when you visit AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a federally-mandated free credit report once per year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and very inexpensive.

 Bob Rutledge Mortgage